 Your introduction should set the scene of your story, think about the sights, smells and sounds of the setting.

 You mig We help children stickind develop their core skills, and their description banks.
-We your story, remember Fective.
+We stories.

 The ma then give them a go at